pnagula/Concept_Generation/README.md

 replacing /path/to/ with the path to where you saved the stanford-corenlp-full-2016-10-31 directory.
 You can check if it's working by running

-echo "Please tokenize this text." | java edu.stanford.nlp.process.PTBTokenizer You should see something like:
+echo "Please tokenize this text." | java edu.stanford.nlp.process.PTBTokenizer

+You should see something like:
 Please
-tokenize
+toeknize
 this
 text
 .
 PTBTokenizer tokenized 5 tokens at 68.97 tokens per second.

 ## 3. Process into .bin and vocab files